Marco Silva exclusive: Fulham can break more records despite summer of frustration in transfer window - and Kevin can help us

 With 13 goals in the three west London derbies at Craven Cottage since Brentford's Premier League promotion, Silva will not be the only one hoping it is the quality of football, rather than refereeing performances, taking the headlines on Saturday night.

-If Craven Cottage's new star man Kevin turns up again, you'd imagine it will be.
+If talk-of-the-town new boy Kevin turns up again, you'd imagine it will be.

 Watch Fulham vs Brentford live on Sky Sports Premier League from 7.45pm on Saturday, kick-off 8pm.